pith. sign in

 read the original abstract

 Despite their growing use in academic writing and statistical analysis, the performance of artificial intelligence (AI) tools in scientific peer review remains a largely unexplored area.
 A key challenge is jagged AI, a phenomenon where AI exhibits strong ability spikes in some domains while remaining deficient in others.
 To study this jaggedness in a practical data science context, we considered the task of reviewing partially observed Markov process (POMP) data analyses.
 POMP models, also known as state-space models or hidden Markov models, are used to fit mechanistic dynamic models to time series data in diverse applications including disease transmission, ecological dynamics, and financial risk assessment.
-Quality peer review in this area entails assessment of scientific context, identification of errors in implementing complex algorithms, and decisions concerning methodological best practices.
+High-quality peer review in this area entails assessment of scientific context, identification of errors in implementing complex algorithms, and decisions concerning methodological best practices.
 We studied 72 POMP projects from four semesters of a University of Michigan graduate time series course for which the project reports, the source code, and student peer reviews are anonymized and open-access.
 We compared the human reviews with four AI reviewing agents, using Claude Code with differing instructions implemented as skill files.
 We found that AI reviewers exhibited a jagged capability profile, proficiently catching human-overlooked technical errors and invalid inference methodology, while failing to match human standards in checking interpretive errors, narrative coherence, and domain-informed model critique.
 The jaggedness was found to be similar for all agents, consistent with it being primarily a property of the underlying AI model rather than the specific instructions.
 Skill file configuration shifted which weaknesses agents emphasized, without removing the jaggedness.

 Editorial analysis